 When do I need an assessment?

-An assessment is useful at all stages of life, but the most beneficial time for a child is around 5 years old.
+An assessment is useful at all stages of life, but the most beneficial time for a child is during their primary school years.
 So, ideally, during their school life, learning will be supported and needs will be met.
 In reality this rarely happens due to shortages in the NHS of Child Development Centres and staff to provide this comprehensive early diagnosis.

 School age children benefit for a clear diagnosis so that some provision can be put into place before they start to feel they are ‘failing’ due to slow writing, clumsiness or hypersensitivity.